How to Build a Fire Pit Using Fire Bricks?

 Fire brick is a thick brick that is kilned to stand up to high temperatures.
 It's bigger, denser, and broader than regular bricks.

-Fire brick is costlier; however, it will withstand frequent flames.
+Fire brick is more expensive; however, it will withstand frequent flames.

-As fire bricks are thicker than the traditional bricks, it is more difficult to break them than regular bricks.
+As fire bricks are thicker than the traditional bricks, it is more difficult to break them than the regular ones.
 "Soldiering" the brick minimizes the volume of separating and allows easy fitting of the pit’s curve.

 You will want to break and split four fire bricks, which you will be using to finish the construction of your pit.
 These bricks will be used in front of each other to create oxygen holes for the fire.
 Upon breaking the fire bricks, lay them on top of the base.